-- Retention of 49% of the original two-storey L-shaped building including: the historic façades of Pandora Avenue, Cook Street, section of the north façade back to the external face of the new six storey volume; structure (columns, beams, joists) of the existing twostorey building from the retained façades to the new six storey volume; retention of interior wood finishes of second floor, where possible. - Preservation of all character-defining elements that are intact, and completion of in-kind repairs where required.
-Overall rehabilitation project with restoration of missing characterdefining elements. - Rehabilitation the site through the construction of a new structure behind the retained elements that extends north beyond the heritage resource's current footprint to the adjacent.
+- Intent to retain up to 50% of the original twostorey L-shaped building including: the historic façades of Pandora Avenue, Cook Street, section of the north façade back to the external face of the new six storey volume, return of west façade; structure (columns, beams, joists) of the existing two-storey building from the retained façades to the new six storey volume; salvage, where possible, for reuse in public areas interior wood finishes of second floor. - Preservation of character-defining elements of retained façades and completion of inkind repairs, where required.
+Rehabilitation of storefront.
+Overall rehabilitation project with restoration of missing character-defining elements. - Rehabilitation the site through the construction of a new structure behind the retained elements that extends north beyond the heritage resource's current footprint to the adjacent.